Sponsored by Explore Bryson City

 You can walk through the graffiti-decorated tunnel or enjoy any of the three hiking trails from the Road to Nowhere: The Noland Creek Trail (miles round trip), the 3-mile Goldmine Loop Trail and the 42- mile Lakeshore Trail.

-As we had driven so much this day, after our lunch, and the Road to Nowhere, we went back to Bryson City to relax instead of driving out to Cherokee again and then having to drive back to the cabin after dinner.
+As we had driven so much, we went back to Bryson City to relax instead of driving out to Cherokee again and then having to drive back to the cabin after dinner.